MariaOrlowska/Robot-Framework/README.md

 | Count of Documents by Owner |	Ensures each owner has at least one document. |[Production].[Document]|
 |Min & Max UnitMeasure Length| Verifies that min and max UnitMeasure names exist. |[Production].[UnitMeasure]|
 |Check for Specific UnitMeasure Values |Checks if values like 'Each', 'Gallon', or 'Meter' exist.| [Production].[UnitMeasure]|

+## Troubleshooting

+Common issues and solutions:

+1. Database connection errors – Ensure:

+- SQL Server is running.
+- Credentials in `db_connection.robot` are correct.
+- The correct driver (`SQL Server` or `ODBC Driver 17 for SQL Server`) is installed.
+- The firewall allows SQL Server connections.

+2. Permission denied – The user may not have access to the database.
+Grant permissions with:

+_sql_

+`ALTER ROLE db_datareader ADD MEMBER myuser;`

+3. Tests failing unexpectedly – Check the logs in `results/log.html` for details.